 For a detailed guide on how to swaddle your baby correctly and safely, check out our blog post on the topic How to Swaddle Your Baby And Why They'll Love it.

 When your baby starts to roll from back to tummy or vice versa, it's a strong indication that you should stop swaddling.
+Yet it could be different with every baby, it's typically between 2 and 4 months.
 Rolling over while swaddled can increase the risk of SIDS and unintentional suffocation.

 If your baby shows signs of overheating such as flushed cheeks, a damp hairline, sweating, heat rash, or rapid breathing, it's also important to stop swaddling, even if they haven't started rolling over yet.